weiji14/cryospheric-data-lakes/docs/project_proposal.md

 Taken together ...

-### Deep Neural Networks

-An artificial neural network, very loosely based on biological neural networks, is a system made up of neurons.
-Each single neuron comprises of a simple mathematical function that takes an input value 'x' and produces some output 'y'.
-Neural networks are architected by combining many of these neurons together, either by stacking them in parallel (width-wise), or by joining them one after another (depth-wise) as multiple hidden layers.

-[insert picture of one neuron, a shallow 1-layer network, a deep 2-layer network]

-The term deep neural network is used when there is not a direct function mapping between the input data and final output prediction.
-In other words, we call it deep when there are two or more hidden layers in the neural network.
-Earlier layers in the neural network start off as representations of fairly simple features.
-Deeper layers progressively build on these earlier layers, forming more complex feature representations that can provide useful information to generate the output prediction.

-Almost certainly at the start, a neural network will output predicted values that do not match the actual groundtruth value.
-The difference between the groundtruth and predicted value is used as the basis of training the neural network to do better.
-We do this by taking the error difference, and step backwards through the neural network, updating the weights of each neuron using some calculus.
-Basically, the more a neuron contributes to the predicted output, the more that neuron's weight will be adjusted.
-This backward update is also termed as backpropagation [add citation].

 ### Ice Sheet Modelling

 "All models are wrong; the practical question is how wrong do they have to be to not be useful." [@BoxEmpiricalmodelbuildingresponse1987, p.74].